Creating a Career Development Plan: Tips and Strategies

 Consider these questions:

-- What are my current soft and technical skills?
+- What are my current technical and soft skills?

-- What have been my achievements until now?
+- What were my achievements to date?

-- What do I think I could be improving on?
+- What do I think I can improve upon?

 Determine Your Long-Term Goals